Bigaston/pico-8-newgrounds-tutorial/README.md

 ![](images/fig5.PNG)
 *__Fig 5 :__ The Encryption Keys*

-Note it somewhere, you need it after.
+Note it somewhere, you'll need it later.
 Now we are going to setup the medals.
-We have made one medals in PICO-8 so we are going to add it on Newgrounds.
+We have already made one medals in PICO-8 so we are going to add it on Newgrounds.

 Go to `Medals` line under the `API Tools` line.
 Here you can setup the medals.